 During the rainy season (late May to October), the rain can make the waters appear darker and murkier, and November is when things just start to clear.
 You can see this better on days when there isn’t any moonlight.

-There are plenty of things to do in Puerto Vallarta, Jalisco, to warrant dedicating an entire 10-14 day itinerary to this part of western Mexico.
+There are plenty of things to do in Puerto Vallarta, Jalisco, to warrant dedicating weeks to basing yourself in this part of Central Western Mexico.
 Puerto Vallarta itself is home to an unparalleled nightlife scene, gorgeous beaches, and a selection of incredible PV restaurants serving everything from traditional Jaliscan fare to international classics.

 November Travel FAQs